What does a systems analyst do?

 An information technology analyst is responsible for identifying business opportunities by creating and designing technology systems that would help business operations perform efficiently and accurately.
 Information technology analysts manage systems maintenance, upgrade and install updates for better optimization, and perform feature revisions and adjustments based on the end-user experience.
 They analyze client and business specifications and research a multiple system approach to generate technology solutions.
 An information technology analyst must have excellent analytical skills, as well as broad knowledge of the technology industry.

-As far as similarities go, this is where it ends because a systems analyst responsibility requires skills such as "troubleshoot," "c++," "data warehouse," and "systems analysis."
+While similarities exist, there are also some differences between systems analysts and information technology analyst.
+For instance, systems analyst responsibilities require skills such as "troubleshoot," "c++," "data warehouse," and "systems analysis."
 Whereas a information technology analyst is skilled in "infrastructure," "security policies," "switches," and "encryption."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 The primary job of business intelligence (BI) analysts is to analyze data and identify areas of improvement for an organization.
 These professionals are responsible for identifying trends that may help managers, executives, and other departments make better decisions to improve company processes and modernization.
 Other duties include identifying areas of revenue loss and ways to maximize profit, analyzing competitors' use of BI, and implementing new methodologies and data analysis.
 This role is particularly analytical and needs a balance of communication, information technology, and problem-solving skills.

-But both careers also use different skills, according to real systems analyst resumes.
-While systems analyst responsibilities can utilize skills like "customer service," "project management," "troubleshoot," and "c++," some business intelligence analysts use skills like "business intelligence," "analytics," "power bi," and "dashboards."
+Each career also uses different skills, according to real systems analyst resumes.
+While systems analyst responsibilities can utilize skills like "customer service," "project management," "troubleshoot," and "c++," business intelligence analysts use skills like "business intelligence," "analytics," "power bi," and "dashboards."

 Information Analysts are employees who collect data and analyze the information from the data they collected.
 They are usually found in companies with information technology departments.
 They collect network, software, or hardware performance data and analyze these data.
 The data that Information Analysts collect would help in identifying and anticipating problems in the system.
 As such, they will be able to troubleshoot and provide a sound analysis of the systems and networks.
 They would then be able to give recommendations to address problems, based on what they analyzed.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a systems analyst is likely to be skilled in "customer service," "java," "c #," and "technical support," while a typical information analyst is skilled in "patients," "data entry," "work ethic," and "strong work ethic."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a systems analyst is likely to be skilled in "customer service," "java," "c #," and "technical support," while a typical information analyst is skilled in "patients," "data entry," "work ethic," and "strong work ethic."

 Information analysts make a very good living in the technology industry with an average annual salary of $86,848.
-Whereas systems analysts are paid the highest salary in the finance industry with the average being $86,904.
+On the other hand, systems analysts are paid the highest salary in the finance industry, with average annual pay of $86,904.information analysts typically earn similar educational levels compared to systems analysts.
+Specifically, they're 2.1% less likely to graduate with a Master's Degree, and 0.6% less likely to earn a Doctoral Degree.Systems analyst vs. Technical analyst

 A technical analyst is responsible for analyzing technical information and aligning it to the business strategies and procedures in meeting project goals.
 Technical analysts monitor technical system errors and provide immediate resolutions to ensure an efficient and smooth flow of operations.
 They comply with the business requirements and clients' specifications to facilitate the technical team with the best techniques to get the job done.
 A technical analyst should have excellent critical-thinking and communication skills, as well as having a broad knowledge of the technology industry and disciplines.